lkodinsson/MARS/Fantasy/Spells.md

 ## Shield

 **Specializations:** Arcane, Conjuration, Enchantment, Militarism, Shouki
-**Difficulty:** 10 (Moderate)

-**Focus Cost:** 2
+**Spell Tier:** 2 (Lesser)

-**Action Speed:** Swift or Reaction
+**Action Speed:** Swift or Free Reaction

 **Target:** Self
 **Duration:** Instant or 5 minutes (concentration)

-You create a magical shield.
-It acts like a shield in that it has a block value, but it has no weight or strength requirements.
-Additionally, this shield is capable of reducing magical damage unlike real shields.
-This spell can be cast as a reaction to block an incoming attack or spell, or it can be maintained with concentration.
-If it is maintained, it is as though it is attached to your hand or wrist, but it does not require that your hand is empty.
-As long as it is maintained you may block with it as normal, and you may spend focus or stamina when doing so.
-If this spell was only cast as a reaction and not maintained, it costs 1 less focus.
+You create a magical shield that acts like a normal shield in that it has a block value and durability, but it has no weight or strength requirements.
+Because the shield is weightless, it floats next to you rather than occupying a hand.

+While the shield is present, it can be used to block as a normal shield would, but you may spend focus instead of stamina to perform the block action with it.

+If this spell is cast as a free reaction, it does not require concentration, but may only be used to block a single incoming attack.
+If so, it costs 1 less focus to cast, but will still cost an additional 1 stamina or focus to block.

-***Critical:*** Block 6.
+***Critical:*** Block 5, Durability 14.
-***Success:*** Block 5.
+***Success:*** Block 4, Durability 12.
-***Graze:*** Block 4.
+***Graze:*** Block 3, Durability 10.

 ## Sickness

 **Specializations:** Conjuration, Darkness, Earth, Militarism, Transmutation, Water
-**Difficulty:** 10 (Moderate)

-**Focus Cost:** 2
+**Spell Tier:** 2 (Lesser)

 **Action Speed:** Standard

 **Range:** 10m